 The Funda Udlale programme has helped many children in their development.
 Many children in our programmes are from the poorest areas of Khayelitsha, where parents simply cannot afford to buy toys, let alone educational toys.
 The Toy Library helps these children to learn through play and broadens their environment through access to and interaction with different educational toys, games and books.

-During the year these children were introduced to different themes of ECD learning.
-Many children were referred to specialised institutions for various special needs including hearing and visual screening.
-Caregivers and parents of the children in this programme also participated in an intensive Parent/Caregiver Training programme intervention to equip them with health and parenting skills.
+THE EMTHONJENI ‘WELLSPRING OF LEARNING’ PROGRAMME provides ECD stimulation to children who cannot access formal ECD learning or preschools due to lack of access to finance, transport or for other reasons.
+Emthonjeni happens in designated public community spaces next to communal water taps and in community parks like that of UT Gardens.
+Facilitators travel to the area with all that is needed (tables, gazebos, books, toys etc) and set up for the morning.
+During the year these children are introduced to different themes of ECD learning.
+Many are referred to specialised institutions for various special needs including hearing and visual screening.
+Caregivers and parents of the children in this programme also participate in an intensive Parent/Caregiver Training programme intervention to equip them with health and parenting skills.

 Children graduating to junior school